Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models: Introduction

 \section{Introduction}

-Two-dimensional conformal field theories (CFT$_2$) have infinite-dimensional local conformal symmetries, described by a local conformal algebra $\mathcal{A}\otimes\widebar{\mathcal{A}} $. $\mathcal{A}$ and $\widebar{\mathcal{A}}$ are infinite-dimensional Lie algebras, called the chiral and anti-chiral algebras, respectively \cite{Belavin:1984vu,Moore:1988qv}.
-The infinite-dimensional local conformal symmetries allow us to solve the correlation functions in some theories exactly, and free-field approaches are efficient methods.
-We claim that a CFT$_2$ admits a free-field approach if the following three conditions are satisfied \cite{Bouwknegt:1990wa}. \begin{itemize} \item $\mathcal{A}$ and $\widebar{\mathcal{A}}$ can be realized using the free-fields.
+Two-dimensional conformal field theories (CFT$_2$s) are quantum field theories (QFTs) that are invariant under two-dimensional conformal transformations.
+The two-dimensional local conformal symmetries are described by infinite-dimensional local conformal algebras $\mathcal{A}\otimes\widebar{\mathcal{A}} $. $\mathcal{A}$ and $\widebar{\mathcal{A}}$ are infinite-dimensional Lie algebras, called the chiral and anti-chiral algebras \cite{Belavin:1984vu, Moore:1988qv}. $\mathcal{A}$ and $\widebar{\mathcal{A}}$ are not necessarily identical.
+However, in this work, only the cases with $\mathcal{A}= \widebar{\mathcal{A}}$ are considered.
+The infinite-dimensional local conformal symmetries provide us with stronger analytical controls over the physical observations of CFT$_2$s, such as the partition functions and the correlation functions \cite{Belavin:1984vu, Cardy:1986ie, Moore:1988qv}, allowing us to solve those quantities in some of the CFT$_2$ analytically.

+In this work, we focus on rational conformal field theories (RCFT$_2$s) that admit free-field approaches.
+RCFT$_2$s are the simplest class of CFT$_2$s, where the fusion algebra of the irreducible representations of the theory is finite and closed \cite{Anderson:1987ge, Moore:1988qv}.
+We claim that a CFT$_2$ admits a free-field approach if the following three conditions are satisfied \cite{Bouwknegt:1990wa}. \begin{itemize} \item The chiral algebra $\mathcal{A}$ and the anti-chiral algebra $\widebar{\mathcal{A}}$ can be realized using the free-fields.

-\item The existence of projection maps from the free-field Fock space modules to chiral modules, which are referred to as the free-field resolutions or Fock space resolutions.
+\item The existence of projection maps from the free-field Fock space modules to chiral modules in the original CFT$_2$.
+These projections maps are referred to as the Fock space resolutions of the chiral modules.

-\item The existence of a method of calculating the correlation functions using the free-field vertex operators and the free-field $\mathcal{A}$ intertwiners. \end{itemize} There is a wide range of RCFTs that are known to admit free-field approaches.
-Two canonical types of theories with free-field approaches are \begin{itemize} \item The positive integral level Kac-Moody (KM) theories, which is more often referred as the Wess-Zumino-Witten (WZW) models \cite{Witten:1983ar, Knizhnik:1984nr, Gepner:1986wi}.
-A free-field approach to them is the Wakimoto type free approach, realized from background-charged bosonic fields and bosonic $\beta \gamma$ ghost systems \cite{Bernard:1989iy, Bouwknegt:1989xa, Bouwknegt:1989jf, Bouwknegt:1990aa, Bouwknegt:1990wa, Bouwknegt:1991gf}.
+\item The validity of the Coulomb-gas formalism, that is, the correlation functions of the original CFT$_2$ can be calculated using the free-field vertex operators and the free-field $\mathcal{A}$ ($\widebar{\mathcal{A}}$) intertwiners. \end{itemize} There is a wide range of RCFTs that are known to admit free-field approaches.
+Two canonical archetypes are \begin{itemize} \item The positive integral level Kac-Moody (KM) theories, or more often known as the rational Wess-Zumino-Witten (WZW) models \cite{Witten:1983ar, Knizhnik:1984nr, Gepner:1986wi}.
+A free-field approach to them is the Wakimoto-type free approach, realized from background-charged bosonic fields $\phi$ and bosonic $\beta \gamma$ ghost systems \cite{Wakimoto:1986gf, Bernard:1989iy, Bouwknegt:1989xa, Bouwknegt:1989jf, Bouwknegt:1990aa, Bouwknegt:1990wa, Bouwknegt:1991gf}.